Ode to Billie Joe: Background and recording

 Singer-songwriter Bobbie Gentry was born in Chickasaw County, Mississippi.
 After her parents divorced, she continued to live there with her paternal grandparents.
 At age 13, Gentry moved to California to live with her mother.
 She graduated from high school and entered UCLA as a philosophy major, before transferring to the Los Angeles Conservatory of Music.
 After she met Jody Reynolds at one of his concerts, Gentry took part in a recording session with him to sing two duets.
 Singer-songwriter Jim Ford introduced Gentry to record companies and music publishers.
 Ford took Gentry to Del-Fi Records, where he presented "Ode to Billie Joe" to the label's A&R man Barry White.
 Ford claimed credit for writing the song, telling White he had brought Gentry along because he felt he could not sing it himself.
 The composition impressed White, and Ford expressed an interest in selling it to him.
 White took the song to Del-Fi Records president Bob Keane, who did not like it and refused to make a purchase.

 Capitol Records producer Kelly Gordon received Gentry's demonstration tape for "Mississippi Delta".
 Gordon liked it, and he asked for a B-side for the song.
-Gentry planned to sell "Ode to Billie Joe" to Capitol Records, and she decided that recording the demo herself was cheaper than using a professional singer.
+Gentry planned to sell "Ode to Billie Joe" to Capitol, and she decided that recording the demo herself was cheaper than using a professional singer.
 The song's recording happened soon after Gentry's session that yielded "Mississippi Delta" in February 1967, while Bobby Paris assisted her in the studio in exchange for guitar session work on some of his own studio recordings.
 Gentry intended to have Lou Rawls record the song.
 Larry Shayne, Gentry's publisher, warned Gordon against adding a rhythm section to the track.
 Shayne was a friend of David Axelrod's, Capitol Record's main A&R man.
 He sold Axelrod recording rights to the song for $10,000.
 Gordon liked Gentry's vocals on the demo, but he decided to add a sparse instrumental arrangement to the recording.
 Gordon called Jimmie Haskell, who prepared an arrangement for string sextet with four violins and two cellos.
 Jesse Erlich played one cello like a double bass.
 Haskell felt the song sounded like a film and decided to write the arrangement as if it were a score.
 Gordon then overdubbed Gentry's recording with the strings.
 He determined that "Ode to Billie Joe" would be the A-side of the single.

-Haskell later claimed that a seven-minute recording of the song existed, but that Gordon cut it to under five minutes for radio airplay.
+Haskell later claimed that a seven-minute unedited recording of the song existed, but that Gordon cut it to under five minutes for radio airplay.
 The existence of a seven-minute version has not been confirmed.
 Meanwhile, a manuscript of a draft of the song donated by Gentry to the University of Mississippi contained verses that were not included on the final recording.